SteelCompendium/data-md-dse/Bestiary/Monsters/Fossil Cryptic/Features/Fossil Cryptic Malice.md

           appears is knocked prone on its surface.
 If the creature comes into contact with the ceiling above or the floor beneath the pillar and has M < 2 they are restrained (save ends).
+  - type: feature
+    feature_type: trait
-  - name: Choking Dust
+    name: Choking Dust
     icon: 🌀
     cost: 10 Malice
     effects:
       - effect: The air across the encounter map is thick with dust until the end of the encounter.
 Each enemy in the dust is suffocating.
 Additionally, at the end of each round, each enemy in the dust makes a **Might test**.
-        t1: Until the end of the enemy's next turn, their stability is reduced to 0, and any forced movement effects targeting them gain a +2 bonus to the distance moved.
+        tier1: Until the end of the enemy's next turn, their stability is reduced to 0, and any forced movement effects targeting them gain a +2 bonus to the distance moved.
-        t2: The enemy's stability is halved (EoT).
+        tier2: The enemy's stability is halved (EoT).
-        t3: No effect.
+        tier3: No effect.
 ~~~